feschber/lan-mouse/README.md

 Where `left` can be either `left`, `right`, `top` or `bottom`.

-> :warning: Note, that with the gtk frontend, the clients from the config
+> :warning: Note that clients from the config
-> file are currently ignored.
+> file are currently ignored when using the gtk frontend!

 ## Build and Run